Tough guy Englishman Jason Statham is actually somewhat misunderstood.

 You never know when your big break is knocking on the door.
 You have to be patient and maintain the drive, knowing that the opportunities will present themselves at their own pace.
 And once they do, it’s up to you to take the wheel and jump.
 Jason Statham didn’t expect to be one of the biggest movie stars on the planet, so he kept working away at his day job and didn’t stop until something better came along.

-It’s never too late to pursue your interests.
+It’s never too late to pursue your interests, and it’s never too late to manifest your dreams.
 Everyone’s lives move to a different rhythm, so you can’t compare yourself to others.
 All you can do is have a little faith and show a lot of ambition from time to time — your calling will reveal itself to you before you know it.